-When outside, children could be asked to take time out and wait at the fence until a member of staff can talk to them and help them to rejoin their peers in safe play.
+When outside, children could be asked to take time out and wait in an allocated safe area until a member of staff can talk to them and help them to rejoin their peers in safe play.
 For repeated unsafe incidents, children can be brought in to a member of the SLT and asked to wait, supervised, inside until the end of play.